Do you need a night guard for teeth grinding or something more? Two sleep problems nobody talks about…

 Teeth grinding interferes with your sleep and damages your teeth in the process.
 Some patients are unaware they grind, but come in to the office with “short teeth”.
 In reality they are grinding in their sleep and are wearing their teeth down, damaging healthy enamel and tooth structure in the process.

-The best solution is a night guard for teeth grinding.
-A night guard for teeth grinding is a custom fit guard that is molded to your teeth and protects them from the damages that grinding causes.
+An excellent solution is a night guard for teeth grinding.
+A night guard for teeth grinding is a custom fit guard, which is molded to your teeth and protects them from the damages that grinding causes.
 While it is called a night guard for teeth grinding, the guard can be worn at any time day or night.
 One of our doctors will take a mold of your teeth and have our dental lab make a custom fit night guard.
 While a night guard for teeth grinding can be purchased at your local pharmacy, the material is extremely thin and does little to protect your teeth, especially if you are a heavy grinder.
 Many patients end up grinding through the store bought night guard in a short period of time.
 To help lessen your chances of grinding, make sure you take plenty of time to ease yourself into bed.
 Have a relaxing bedtime routine and try to leave your stress at the workplace.

 Wishing you health and happiness,